-The Sewanee Summer Music Festival offers two distinct, high level, serious orchestral experiences: The Cumberland Orchestra and The Sewanee Symphony.
+The Sewanee Summer Music Festival offers two distinct, high level orchestral experiences: The Cumberland Orchestra and The Sewanee Symphony.
 The Festival Artistic Director, along with guest conductors and the artistic leadership team, selects a range of musically and technically demanding literature for each orchestra to perform.
 Each ensemble is held in the highest artistic and musical standards possible, rehearsing six times per week.
 The orchestras are comprised of both pre-college and college festival participants.
-Recent conductors at the festival include – Robert Moody, Carl St. Clair, JoAnn Falletta, Andrew Grams, Karina Canellakis, Gemma New, Gene Moon, Oriol Sans, Jacomo Bairos, and Janna Hymes.
+Recent conductors at the festival include – Robert Moody, Carl St. Clair, JoAnn Falletta, Andrew Grams, Karina Canellakis, Gemma New, Gene Moon, Oriol Sans, Jacomo Bairos, Kalena Bovell, and Janna Hymes.

 In addition to full orchestra rehearsals, students in both groups will participate in sectionals with festival faculty.
 This time with faculty allows for in-depth study of the selected literature and offers a unique opportunity for students to learn directly from experts in their field.